nvhoanganh/angular7dotnetcoresqldocker/README.md

+# Angular 7, .NET Core Web API with EF core,MSSQL server, VsCode, Azure DevOps CI/CD, Azure Container Service and Google Kubernetes Engine

-# Dockerizing Angular 7, .NET Core Web API with EF core and SQL server using VSCODE on Windows 10 Pro
+This is a sample project showing the steps taken to develop a simple 3 tier application using Angular 7, .NET Core Web API with EF core and MSSQL server using open Open Source development tools (VsCode) using a Windows 10 Professional laptop.
+Azure DevOps is used to automate the CI/CD process and deploy to both Azure Kubernetes Service and Goolge Kubernetes Engine using Terraform

 ## Step 1: Install Docker for Windows
 1. Install Docker for Windows at [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/)